Schendylops demelloi: Discovery and distribution

 This species was first described in 1938 by the German zoologist Karl W. Verhoeff.
 He based the original description of this species on two specimens, one female and one male.
 These specimens were found in the Atlantic Forest, in the municipality of Iguape in the state of São Paulo in Brazil.
 Both the female lectotype and the male type specimen are deposited in the Zoologische Staatssammlung in Munich.

 In 2015, seven more specimens were collected near a park in São Roque, another municipality in the state of São Paulo, where this species is relatively abundant and found mostly in forest litter.
 These specimens include two males (one adult and one juvenile) and five females (three adults and two juveniles).
 These specimens are deposited in the Instituto Butantan in the city of São Paulo.

 Taxonomy

-Verhoeff originally described this species under the name Schendylurus demelloi.
+Verhoeff originally described this species in 1938 under the name Schendylurus demelloi.
 In 1997, the zoologists Richard L. Hoffman and Luis A. Pereira deemed Schendylurus to be a junior synonym of Schendylops.
-Authorities now consider Schendylops demelloi to be the valid name for this species.
+Authorities now accept Schendylops demelloi as the valid name for this species.